freenas/freenas-docs/userguide/services.rst

 ========

-The Services section of the GUI is where various services that ship with the %brand% system are configured, started, or stopped. %brand% includes these built-in services:
+Services that ship with %brand% can be configured, started, or stopped with :guilabel:`Services`.
+These services are included:

 * :ref:`AFP`